Cetacean: Belugas

 Beluga whales were the first whales to be kept in captivity.
 Other species were too rare, too shy or too big.
 The first was shown at Barnum's Museum in New York City in 1861.
 For most of the 20th century, Canada was the predominant source.
 They were taken from the St. Lawrence River estuary until the late 1960s, after which they were predominantly taken from the Churchill River estuary until capture was banned in 1992.
 Russia then became the largest provider.
 Belugas are caught in the Amur Darya delta and their eastern coast and are transported domestically to aquaria or dolphinaria in Moscow, St. Petersburg and Sochi, or exported to countries such as Canada.
 They have not been domesticated.

 As of 2006, 30 belugas lived in Canada and 28 in the United States.
 42 deaths in captivity had been reported.
-A single specimen can reportedly fetch up to US$100,000 (GB£64,160).
+A single specimen can reportedly fetch up to US$100,000 (£64,160).
 The beluga's popularity is due to its unique color and its facial expressions.
 The latter is possible because while most cetacean "smiles" are fixed, the extra movement afforded by the beluga's unfused cervical vertebrae allows a greater range of apparent expression.